 *ENG 208 - Reading & Writing Creative Nonfiction

-The Sequences
+The "Sequences"

 Theory and Practice of Poetry (ENG 393), Fiction (394), and Creative Nonfiction (395):

-These year-long sequences of courses ask students to pursue a rigorous program that includes explication and critical writing, imitation and modeling, close reading of literary texts, and the creation of original creative work.
+These year-long sequences of courses ask students to pursue a rigorous exploration of a single genre that includes explication and critical writing, imitation and modeling, close reading of literary texts, and the creation of original creative work.

 The sequences are arranged in three consecutive quarters.
 They begin in the fall with specialized courses in the fundamental technical and rhetorical bases of each genre.
-Poetry students study the uses of metaphor and mode, and the theory of prosody (including both the major form of poetry in English-accentual-syllabic verse-and the minor forms, accentual, syllabic, and free verse).
+Poetry students study the uses of metaphor and mode, and the theory of prosody (including both the major form of poetry in English -- accentual-syllabic verse -- and the minor forms of accentual, syllabic, and free verse).
 Fiction students consider the tenets of realism and its alternatives, and practice different approaches to style, characterization, structure, and point of view.
 Creative nonfiction students focus on essay forms, logical method, authorial tone, and techniques of discourse and description.
 In all genres, imitations and models of great writers are assigned.
+The latter portion of the sequence in each genre is devoted to intensive writing of a longer original work: a poem of at least 120 lines or an essay or novella of 25 to 35 pages.

 Other Required Courses for MAJOR Students